GENinCode announces major US commercialisation partnership with EVERSANA

 Matthew Walls, CEO, GENinCode said: "We have worked closely with the EVERSANA team over the past 12 months and are delighted to announce our US partnership.
 EVERSANA provide proven launch and commercialisation expertise to support our market access and will help accelerate our speed to market."

-Jim Lang, CEO of EVERSANA said: "GEN inCode's approach to understanding and addressing genetic risk is revoluntary and as such, these products demand a commercialisation model that bypasses traditionally strategies to acceleration launch, access and impact.
+Jim Lang, CEO of EVERSANA said: "GEN inCode's approach to understanding and addressing genetic risk is revolutionary and as such, these products demand a commercialisation model that bypasses traditionally strategies to acceleration launch, access and impact.
 EVERSANA is eager to put the full power of our platform to work."

 For more information visit www.genincode.com